NERC-CEH/java-commons/README.md

 #### Kerb your enthusiasm

 Kerberos is a computer network authentication protocol.
-If your users are part of an active directory, it is possible to use kerberos so that these users automatically get logged in to your site.
-Meaning that these users only have to log in to there windows workstation.
+If your users are part of an active directory, it is possible to use Kerberos so that these users automatically get logged in to your site.
+Meaning that these users only have to log in to their windows workstation.

 In order for this to work a few things will need to be set up: